annebrown/content-data/content/1.frameworks/angular/index.md

 Developed by Google.

-Angular is used for building SPAs, whereby all the necessary code is loaded in to a single page.
+Angular's SPA design, loads all necessary code into a single page.

 Content changes are rendered dynamically, loading only that part of the page that needs updating.

 Reduces traffic and increases responsiveness.